-Eligibility Criteria -- gynecological malignancies

-Informed Consent -- The informed consent needs to be approved by the Coordinating Ethical Committee and will be revised according to the comments from each local EC.

-Toxicity Criteria -- Common Terminology Criteria for Adverse Events (CTCAE) of the National Cancer Institute, version 4.03 (older protocols 3.0)

-Amendments/Revisions: Amendments need to be approved by the Coordinating EC and each local EC.

-Companions -- depending on protocol

-Quality of Life - PRO, QoL, QLQ depending on protocol

-Economics -- depending on protocol

-Translational Research - is encouraged, depending on protocol

-Pharmacokinetics -- is encouraged, depending on protocol

-Protocol approval: The advisory board finalizes concepts and presents these to the executive board for approval.
+Eligibility Criteria -- gynecological malignancies Informed Consent -- The informed consent needs to be approved by the Coordinating Ethical Committee and will be revised according to the comments from each local EC.
+Toxicity Criteria -- Common Terminology Criteria for Adverse Events (CTCAE) of the National Cancer Institute, version 4.03 (older protocols 3.0) Amendments/Revisions: Amendments need to be approved by the Coordinating EC and each local EC.
+Companions -- depending on protocol Quality of Life - PRO, QoL, QLQ depending on protocol Economics -- depending on protocol Translational Research - is encouraged, depending on protocol Pharmacokinetics -- is encouraged, depending on protocol Protocol approval: The advisory board finalizes concepts and presents these to the executive board for approval.
 After approval participating centers are selected and submission to ethics committee by the coordinating group follows.
 Protocol numbers are assigned as AGO-XX with consecutive numbers.
 The executive board makes final decisions on trial design and makes final protocol revisions.

-General: Standards adapted to trial specific needs

-CRF and database development: General - statistician is being involved.

-QA Review: finalization after discussion with team and CRA

-Computerization: All sites are computerized and have the ability to use electronic CRFs.
+Data management systems General: Standards adapted to trial specific needs CRF and database development: General - statistician is being involved.
+QA Review: finalization after discussion with team and CRA Computerization: All sites are computerized and have the ability to use electronic CRFs.
 Electronic databases are being used.
-Electronic procedures for patient registration and/or randomization are in use.

-eCRF usage: eCRFs used for newer trials, older trials still paper CRF

-Randomisation and enrolment: Randomization techniques - trial specific randomization/registration at the group coordinating center or at site (depending on trial) via fax/phone/electronic.

-Ethics approval: Depending on type of trial, lead ethical committees can give approval for all of Austria (trials according to AMG) with single ECs only to be notified.
+Electronic procedures for patient registration and/or randomization are in use. eCRF usage: eCRFs used for newer trials, older trials still paper CRF Randomisation and enrolment: Randomization techniques - trial specific randomization/registration at the group coordinating center through on-lines systems at site (depending on trial) via fax/phone/electronic.
+Ethics and regulatory considerations Ethics approval: Depending on type of trial, lead ethical committees can give approval for all of Austria (trials according to AMG) with single ECs only to be notified.
 For other trials approvals have to be gained by the ECs of all the centers involved.
 Approval process last in general 4-8 weeks after submission.
+Regulatory approval:

-National: BASG/AGES Ministry of Health, Leading Ethics Committee

-Local: institutional ethics committee, local hospital approval, local university approval

-Adverse event reporting: When acting as sponsor in a trial the lead administration office will inform principal investigator, co- investigators, medical company, ethic committees and other legal authorities after SAE was reported to the lead office by any participating centre.

-Start up: Local Activation: essential documents check: protocol approvals, investigator agreements/commitments, CVs, ethics approval, local health authorities, delegation of duties, list of signatures, participating departments, pharmacy, etc.

-Centers interested in participating in the study will sign a commitment form and a contract of duties and responsibilities.
+National: BASG/AGES Ministry of Health.
+Approval 35 days after complete submission (if w/o) objections by the Ministry Local: institutional ethics committee, local hospital approval, local university approval Adverse event reporting: When acting as sponsor in a trial the lead administration office will inform principal investigator, co- investigators, medical company, ethic committees and other legal authorities after SAE was reported to the lead office by any participating centre.
+Study activity Start up: Local Activation: essential documents check: protocol approvals, investigator agreements/commitments, CVs, ethics approval, local health authorities, delegation of duties, list of signatures, participating departments, pharmacy, etc. Centers interested in participating in the study will sign a commitment form and a contract of duties and responsibilities.
 CRFs: design in cooperation with statistician and CRO.

 Center ID's: Each participating Centre is assigned a specific Centre Code, which remains the same across all AGO protocols.
 Patient ID's: Design depending on the protocol. - Usually only numeric, in order to allow for data safety.

-SC: involved in all trial related activities according to agreement before start: ISF, Trial Master Files, etc.

-The lead administration office manages IRB approvals, regulatory requirements, insurance, funding, and other administrative duties.
+SC: involved in all trial related activities according to agreement before start: ISF, Trial Master Files, etc. The lead administration office manages IRB approvals, regulatory requirements, insurance, funding, and other administrative duties.
 For some trials a CRO is contracted who is responsible for CRF supervision, management of queries, SAE management, regulatory requirements, and other administrative duties outlined per individual trial contract.
 Monitoring: External monitoring - trial specific contracts with CRA.
-In some low-budget trials only in-house monitoring done by project manager
+In some low-budget trials only inhouse monitoring done by project manager Audit: Sponsor audits; internal quality control visits (audits) through AGO for trials w/o monitoring Promotion and recruitment:

-Audit: Sponsor audits

-Promotion and recruitment: